 - A home address is not professional.
 With Google Maps and Google street views, everyone can easily find where your home address is located.
 Your address will not project a professional image when they see that your business operation is a residential home.

 - Customers can come knocking on your door.
 By using a home address you should be aware that customers will be able to access your location.
-If you receive an angry customer they may be banging on your door often and easily.
+You’ll risk your privacy.
+There are ways to protect your privacy using your home address.

 - Depending on your type of business and your city’s zoning and HOA laws, you may not be able to even run your business out of your home/apartment/condo.

 Home address is a valid option if you are a consultant or freelancer, but if you're a business that does not involve selling your own time, using a home address may be viewed as non-credible or unreliable by your customers.

 Review these suggestions before you decide to use your home address.

 Assess your situation: Before you take a look at the legal side of starting a home-based business, take a look at your own situation to determine whether or not this is the right move for you.
 Take some time to figure out whether this is the right option for you.